dyegoe/ansible-rabbitmq/README.md

   * copy conf
   * start service
 ## Configuration
-* Some vars can be changed at inventory/hosts
+* Some vars could be changed at inventory/hosts
 * Tips:
   * Standalone version: Specify 1 or more hosts at master group.
   * Cluster version: Specify 1 host at master group and 1 or more hosts at slaves group.
   * Cluster version with HAproxy: Specify 1 host at master group, 1 or more hosts at slaves group and 1 or more hosts at haproxy group (this can be same as slaves).

 ## Consider
 **Advice:** This project was created just to maintain my ansible-playbooks.
-You can use, distribute, change or whatever you want, and don't need to mention myself.
+You would be able to use, distribute, change or whatever you want, and don't need to mention myself.
 But use at your own risk.
 I can't guarantee that will be functional in your environment.

 **Contact:** if you have any question or sugestion you can open an issue and I will response as soon as possible.